Understanding Burden Feeders and Their Bearings

 Types of Bronze Bushings

 In the high-demand environment of direct reduction plants, the efficiency and longevity of equipment are paramount.
 One key component in ensuring smooth operation and reduced maintenance costs is the use of self-lubricating bronze bearings.
-Particularly, the Graphite Plug Bronze Bearings made from Alloy B237 have emerged as a frontrunner in this field.
+Particularly, the Graphite Plug Bronze Bearings made from Bronze Alloy have emerged as a frontrunner in this field.
 These bearings are specifically designed for different sections of burden feeders, namely the upper, middle, and lower burden feeder bearings.
 In this article, we delve into the unique features and benefits of these bearings in direct reduction plant applications.

 Product Quality Index